AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

        Put_Line ("Res = " & Integer'Image (Res));
     end Show_Division_By_Zero;

-Similar to the first version of the C code, we're not checking for a potential division by zero here.
-In Ada, however, this check is *automatically introduced* by the language itself.
+Similar to the first version of the C code, we're not explicitly checking for a potential division by zero here.
+In Ada, however, this check is *automatically inserted* by the language itself.
 When running the application above, an exception is raised when the application tries to divide the value in :ada:`A` by zero.
 We could introduce exception handling in our example, so that we get the same message as we did in the second version of the C code: